 In order to simultaneously protect our planet and our people, we must invest in projects that champion clean energy solutions, and which work together with communities, empowering people to become more climate-resilient.

 2 Selected Charities

 Tythe supports these Climate-Resilient Communities charities, selected by analysts at Giving is Great because of their high impact.

-Excellent Development is an initiative working with dryland communities across Africa and India to achieve water and food security through soil and water conservation, all enabled by sand dams - a simple, low-cost rainwater harvesting technology.
+Sand Dams Worldwide is an initiative working with dryland communities across Africa and India to achieve water and food security through soil and water conservation, all enabled by sand dams - a simple, low-cost rainwater harvesting technology.

 If managed well, with the help of sustainable farming practices, drylands can become fertile, capable of supporting habitats, crops and livestock.
 In turn, that environment - the trees, the crops, the soil itself - plays a vital role in the carbon cycle and ultimately in mitigating climate change.

 Sand Dams Worldwide are ambitious and that's clearly what's needed here.
 To date they have built 1,174 sand dams across ten countries, providing over a million people with access to clean water for life.
 Their goal now is to work in collaboration with other organisations, pledging to build 1 million sand dams for 0.5 billion people by 2040.

 Light is essential for life but without access to electricity, 548 million people across sub-Saharan Africa are resorting to dangerous, polluting alternatives like kerosene lamps and crude oil candles.